zuozhenggh/learning-library/enterprise-manageability-library/oci-database-management/setup-on-premises-environment/setup-environment.md

      </copy>
      ```

 You now have a fully functional Oracle Database 19c instance **ORCL** running on Oracle Cloud Compute, the default pdb name is **orclpdb**.
-This instance is your primary DB.
+This instance is your primary Oracle Database.

 You may now proceed to the next lab.